 Cement clinker production also generates considerable quantities of process dusts, e.g. bypass dusts.
 The composition of the dusts can also vary within a plant depending on the operating conditions.
 The relevant constituents include alkali sulphates and chlorides as well as carbonates, free lime and clinker phases.
 As a secondary constituent, chloride-rich dusts can only be used to a very limited extent for cement production due to the low chloride limit, whereas dusts containing sulphates can be used up to 5 wt.%.

-The focus is on investigating the suitability of sulphate-rich process dusts as a minor constituent for sulphate optimisation.
-The aim is to examine whether and how early strengths can be improved and the clinker content reduced, particularly in cements with several main constituents.
-Increased use of sulphate-rich process dusts could substitute proportions of natural sulphate carriers (anhydrite, gypsum).
+The focus was on investigating the suitability of sulphate-rich process dusts as a secondary constituent for sulphate optimisation.
+Here, it was examined whether and how early strengths can be improved and the clinker content reduced, particularly in cements with several main constituents.
+Increased use of sulphate-rich process dusts allows the substitution of natural sulphate carriers (anhydrite, gypsum).

-The investigations will be carried out on the most common types of cement with several main constituents, on cements containing blastfurnace slag and limestone (CEM III/A, CEM II/B-M (S-LL), CEM II/A-LL, CEM II/B-M (Q-LL).
+The investigations were carried out on the most common types of cement with several main constituents, on cements containing blastfurnace slag and limestone (CEM III/A, CEM II/B-M (S-LL), CEM II/A-LL, CEM II/B-M (Q-LL).
 Isothermal heat flow calorimeters are already used today by many cement manufacturers to determine the heat of hydration.
-Therefore, the results can be used directly by SME in the cement industry for a more efficient use of main and minor cement constituents.
+Therefore, the results can be used directly by SME in the cement industry for a more efficient use of main and secondary cement constituents.